Dark circles under the eyes are a common problem that can cause cosmetic concerns in any age group.

 Hereditary or genetic factors, darker skin, and pigment disorders (like melasma) can also be contributory factors.

 Smoking causes more oxidative damage and pigmentation, while increased alcohol consumption causes dilation of blood vessels and reduces blood oxygenation, therefore both these habits increase predisposition to dark circles.

-- Maintain Hydration – Keep yourself well hydrated at all times.
-Drink a glass of water at least every hour with a total of 10-12 glasses/day (2-2.5 L).
+- Maintain hydration – Keep yourself well hydrated at all times.
+Drink a glass of water at least every hour with a total of 10-12 glasses/day (2-2.5 liters).

 - Reduce smoking and alcohol consumption

 - Get regular physical exercise preferably outdoors in fresh air for at least 30-45 minutes on most days.